project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/172-gijs-boers-on-why-the-biggest-drive-to-the-growth-of-regenerative-agriculture-is-quality.md

 ---
-title: 172 Gijs Boers on why the biggest drive to the growth of regenerative agriculture is quality
+title: 172 Gijs Boers On Why The Biggest Drive To The Growth Of Regenerative Agriculture Is Quality
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-06-07)